seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 item in the log.
 A checklist that reports on itself is not a control, and it is the same failure as a refusal that is not printed: the work may have happened, and nothing anywhere shows that it did.

+**Revision 2026-09-04-b comes from the first run this engine has produced that broke no rule**, and three of its four repairs exist because a correct run makes visible what a broken one hides.
+The checklist ran as an artifact, forty-eight items with a verdict each;
+the geometry was cut by one `sed` and evaluated whole, constants and all; positioning was read for every published setup and correctly withheld from the answer for moving no level;
+`СОЗРЕВАЕТ` printed three items ranked by the chance of their own zones arriving, after a bisection to `RR_MIN` that the run then re-vetoed at the trigger. **What that leaves is the residue, and the residue is where the remaining defects live.**

+**The largest is not a defect in this file and is recorded here as the thing it opens.** The run printed the touch pair and it said that no published target is reachable inside the holding horizon — 0.4 % on all three — while the stops sat at 10 %, 32 % and 43 %.
+The run obeyed the no-gating clause, published all three and wrote the objection down, which is exactly what §7 asks of a run that believes an item wrong.
+The objection is right: `RR_MIN` has no horizon in it and the 90-day extremum is a mean-reversion target being used in a trend. **That is map §3.12's open item, and it is now gated on a measurement rather than on a suspicion** — which is what the pair was added to produce, arriving one revision after it was added.

+**Its second shape reached the `ИЗБЕГАТЬ` field and is repaired here.** A coin whose 90-day extremum sits behind price gets no setup, and in a trend those are the coins leading the list; published as a prohibition, that told the Boss to avoid the strongest names he owns a row for.
+It is the futures-only repair of `-a` in a new costume — a limit of the engine printed as advice — and it leaves the field on the same argument.

+**The third is the oldest unnamed computation in the file.** `# BTC` prints three levels that condition the entire strategy table, and no rule here has ever said where they come from; the run that documented every setup level to six digits across sixteen sections documented none of these.
+Two objects were already in hand — the extremes in `btc`, and the price at which `marketRegime` leaves its current mode, which inverts exactly as a `СОЗРЕВАЕТ` trigger does. **Nothing new is measured and nothing is fetched:** the levels were always computable and were being chosen instead.

 **One finding of the same audit is deliberately NOT repaired here, because it is not this file's.** The run executed from a harness worktree branch rather than from `main`, which